CClia0916/TSST/README.md

 # TSST
-A two-stream spatiotemporal transformer for video action detection
+A two-stream spatiotemporal transformer for video action detection.
+We will release the complete code soon.